๐Ÿ’ฐ Trip to Thailand Cost: 2023 Travel Budget Breakdown

 Grab rides are almost always more affordable than flagging down a taxi or tuk-tuk in Thailand.
 Pro tip: use Grab prices as a baseline for negotiating with taxis or tuk-tuks when they’re more conveniently available.

-My average cost of attractions and activities in Thailand was $32 per day.
-This total includes tips (because I’m from the United States), which were usually around 10%.
+My average cost of entertainment in Thailand was $32 per day.
+This total includes a 5% to 15% tip at certain places.

 ActivityCost